 What is the difference between a DSP and an SSP?

-is used by publishers
+is used by advertisers | is used by publishers |

-opens doors to purchasing models, like buying by impressions
+opens doors to purchasing models, like buying by impressions | connects publishers with multiple DSPs |

-allows to buy ad impressions from ad exchanges for the cheapest price
+allows to buy ad impressions from ad exchanges for the cheapest price | sells ad impressions for the highest price possible |

 The definition of a DSP is a demand-side platform, which is how media buyers interface with the programmatic buying space.
 As mentioned above, supply side platforms, or SSPs, are the technology platforms used by publishers to make their ad inventory available to ad exchanges.